 Department of Neuroscience

-The Department’s focus on fundamental neuroscience, outstanding research support facilities, and the depth, breadth and collegiality of our culture provide an exceptional environment to launch your independent research program.
+The focus on fundamental neuroscience, outstanding research support facilities, and the depth, breadth and collegiality of our culture provide an exceptional environment to develop your research program.
 Washington University is an Equal Opportunity Employer.
 Our Department highly values all our researchers, staff and trainees, and we provide an inclusive environment for people from diverse backgrounds and experiences.
 We are dedicated to advancing diversity and inclusion, core values shared by the School of Medicine and the entire university.
-Facilitated by the Department of Neuroscience liaison to the Office of Diversity, Equity and Inclusion at the Washington University School of Medicine, we are enabling initiatives that promote diversity and ensure that the department continues to be a welcoming place for everyone.
+Facilitated by the Office of Diversity, Equity and Inclusion at the Washington University School of Medicine, our Departments are enabling initiatives that promote diversity and ensure that the departments continue to be a welcoming place for everyone.

-To apply, submit an application packet including a cover letter describing your interest in our Department, curriculum vitae, a research statement (of no more than 3 pages) at https://neuroscience.wustl.edu/assistant-professor-theoretical-computational-neuroscience/ and arrange for three confidential letters of recommendation to be sent to email@example.com c/o Professor Linda J. Richards, Head, Department of Neuroscience, Washington University School of Medicine, St. Louis, MO 63110.
-The review of applications will begin on October 21, 2022.
+To apply, submit an application packet including a cover letter describing your interest in our Department, curriculum vitae, a research statement (of no more than 3 pages) at https://facultyopportunities.wustl.edu/apply and arrange for three confidential letters of recommendation to be sent to email@example.com c/o Professor Linda J. Richards, Head, Department of Neuroscience, and Professor Pamela Woodard, Head, Department of Radiology, Washington University School of Medicine, St. Louis, MO 63110.
+The review of applications will begin on November 27, 2023.

 An Equal Opportunity Affirmative Action Employer